 [Heading inserted in Gazette 21 Dec 2007 p.
 6330.]

-Brief Description
+Brief description

 Includes all towns south of the Mid-west region’s southern border, other than the Metropolitan area and the South-west region.
 The western border abuts the eastern edge of the Metropolitan taxi area, then curves east above Narrogin towards Norseman, and then turns south to midway between Albany and Esperance (see map).